-Milk & Honey Herbs is a small, diversified, family-owned farm and business in the Pioneer Valley of Western Massachusetts.
+Milk & Honey Herbs is a small, diversified, family-owned farm and business in the rolling hills of Western Massachusetts.

 We believe that community health and ecological health are intrinsically connected and hope that Milk & Honey Herbs positively contributes to both.